 Whether you have teens today or you will in a few short years, what makes parenting so frightening is the knowledge that our words, actions, decisions, and corresponding absences can and will mold this living being’s eternal soul!

 It is you, Mom and Dad, who will have the greatest influence on each of your children for good or bad.
 And the victory is for the parents who persevere to the end, who don’t wilt under their middle schooler’s or teen’s withering verbal attacks, who don’t make decisions out of fear but faith, and who understand the long journey is often difficult but worth it in the end.

-In last week’s post, I wrote about the teenager Eragon who was called out to be a leader of his people.
+In last week’s post, I wrote about the series of books by Christopher Paolini which featured a teenager, Eragon who was called out to be a leader of his people.
 As he grew into that role, learning how to lead and defend, he added a name to his title, Shadeslayer.
 He became Eragon Shadeslayer to the people because he had saved them from the evil shade.
 Every time that name was spoken it reminded him of his responsibility to continue to protect.